-A larger talent pool is another of the best advantages of outsourcing.
-While developers and engineers might be in short supply at home, going abroad could mean more increased diversity, more time saved, lessened costs, and better talent.
+A larger talent pool is another advantage of outsourcing.
+While developers and engineers might be in short supply at home, going abroad could mean increased diversity, more time saved, lessened costs, and better talent.

 With their ballooning balance sheets, companies can invest more in research & development, marketing, or sales projects designed to promote growth.